 - Pencil and paper?
 Many people recommend that you draw out your device before building… I personally tend to jump straight into the build, but do what works best for you!

-Location considerations: First, work somewhere with plenty of open space, that is not someplace that the family members might need to walk through or use several times during the period you’re working on the device.
+Location considerations: First, work somewhere with plenty of open space; that’s not someplace that family members need to walk through or use several times during the period you’re working on the device.
 Second, gravity is the easiest way to power the actions of a Rube Goldberg, so typically the action starts on a higher surface and moves to a lower surface… so, something hanging up high knocks down something that’s set on top of a box that’s on a table, then it drops down to the level of the table, then off the edge of the table to the stool, then down to the ground.

 Components of a Chain Reaction

 This is the most classic element of a chain reaction.
 You can build it with dominos, or wooden blocks, or books, or mac and cheese boxes, or anything that’s in that flat rectangle shape that will stand balanced up on one end until tapped, and then fall over.
 For a child, the first challenge is learning what spacing is needed between blocks.
 If they’re too close, they may not hit with enough impact to knock the next one over.
 If they’re too far away, they hit low on the center of gravity of the next block and instead of tipping over, it just bumps out of the way.
-Once you’ve learned to set them up, it’s easy (though tedious) to set up another 100 or so blocks.
+Once you’ve learned to set a chain of 3 blocks up, it’s easy (though tedious) to set up a chain with another 100 or so blocks.
 The hard part is not accidentally knocking them over too soon!
-(If you don’t want to accidentally trigger it too soon, you could put in a block here and there to make sure that IF a chain reaction started, it couldn’t get too far – or leave some gaps in a domino chain, and fill in those gaps at the last minute.
-One expert even recommends taping one side of the domino in place, so it acts like a hinge.
+(If you don’t want to accidentally trigger it too soon, you could put in a barricade here and there to make sure that IF a chain reaction started, it couldn’t get too far – or leave some gaps in a domino chain, and fill in those gaps at the last minute.
+One expert even recommends that once you’ve figured out placement you tape one side of the domino in place, so it acts like a hinge.
 When the domino gets knocked down, the tape holds it in the right place so you can just tip it up again.

 Rolling Down an Inclined Plane